1948 Lady Caycay earthquake: Etymology

-Effect
+Effects

 José María Cuenco, the Bishop of Jaro, estimated that the damage to 15 churches destroyed on Panay alone amounted to ₱7,000,000.

 Antique province

 In the town of Anini-y (the earthquake's epicentre), no distinct damage was seen in the century-old church—the only confirmed masonry structure existing at the time.
 The church, which was originally built in 1830 had been damaged during the Second World War.
 In Pandan and Culasi towns, it was reported that 50% of the houses were destroyed.
 Massive landslides also occurred in the mountain area.

 Aklan province

-Ibajay Bridge and Kalibo Bridge, which were the two of the biggest bridges in Panay, sustained damage.
+Ibajay Bridge and Kalibo Bridge, which were two of the biggest bridges in Panay, sustained damage.

 Capiz province

 The Immaculate Conception Metropolitan Cathedral in Capiz (now Roxas City) was reported to have been damaged by the earthquake.

 Iloilo province

-Most of the significant damage was found in the Iloilo province, specifically to extant Spanish-era churches.
+Most of the significant damage was found in the Iloilo province, specifically to the extant Spanish-era churches.
 Bridges, communication lines, as well as public and private buildings all sustained heavy damage.

 The churches in Igbaras, San Miguel, Oton, and Maasin were severely damaged and were demolished.
 The belfries of churches in Alimodian, Duenas, Dumangas, Guimbal, Lambunao, Passi, San Joaquin, and Arevalo districts in Iloilo City collapsed, while Jaro Cathedral (the city's episcopal see) was also severely damaged.
-Twenty-one were reportedly killed in the city, and another forty-three were injured.
+Twenty-one people were reportedly killed in the city, and another forty-three were injured.
 Damage to churches was estimated at ₱200,000, with the total damage to the city reaching ₱1,000,000.
 The Coronet Tower in Arevalo District also collapsed, as did the old Central School and back portion of the church in León.
 The churches of Pavia, Tubungan, Miag-ao, and Tigbauan also sustained damage.